MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/run_local.md

 # Setting up Argons on your local machine #

-<-- These instructions were created by Lars for selfhosters 7/7/2015.
-You might want to put instructions in hello_world.md instead of this file -->
+**Note:** These instructions were created by Lars for selfhosters 7/7/2015.

 1. Prerequisites:
 Threshold host with Hyper-V enabled and capacity for an additional VM